 Can’t boot or install Windows 10/8/7 from USB drive?

 Before you enter into the BIOS to alter boot order settings, make sure that your newly prepared bootable USB drive is really bootable.
 To test if your USB drive is bootable, you can go through our how to test if your USB is bootable tutorial.

 Check if your PC supports booting from USB

 As you likely know, one can’t boot from a USB drive on a machine that doesn’t support booting from USB.
 In order to check if your PC’s motherboard support USB booting, you can either check your PC’s manual or enter the BIOS to see if USB boot option is present.

-And if your PC doesn’t ship with USB booting feature, don’t feed bad.
-There is an easy workaround to boot from USB on machines that don’t support booting from USB drive.
-Follow the instructions mentioned in our how to boot from USB drive even if your PC doesn’t support guide to boot from USB drive and install Windows.
+And if your PC doesn’t ship with USB booting feature, don’t feel bad.
+There is an easy workaround to boot from USB on machines that don’t support booting from a USB drive.
+Follow the instructions mentioned in our how to boot from a USB drive even if your PC doesn’t support guide to boot from a USB drive and install Windows.

 Configure your PC to boot from USB

 If your USB drive is bootable and your PC supports booting from USB, then you need to walk into the BIOS and configure it to boot from USB.
 To enter the BIOS, you need to reboot your PC and press a specific key as soon as you see your PC reboots.
 Most OEMs use either Delete, F2 or F12 key to enter into BIOS but we advise you check your PC’s manual or PC manufacturer website for the right key to enter the BIOS and to know how to configure your PC to boot from USB.

 Check the file system of your USB drive